-It has been my hope and prayer that I could be of some assistance in carrying on the work to be accomplished and.
-I might add, that your accomplishments this year have been remarkable and outstanding.
+been my hope and prayer that I could be of some assistance acrying on the work to be accomplished and, I might add, that your accomplishments this year have been remarkable and outstanding.

-I have attended meetings at various places at your direction, and I hope in every instance at all meetings which I have attended said representation was such that I have not only carried out my full duty, but my labors have been to your satisfaction and to the satisfaction of my Brothers.
+I have attended meetings at various places at your direction, and I hope in every instance at all meetings which I have attended said representation was such that I have not only carried out my full duty, but my labors have been to your satisfaction and to the satisfaction of my Brothers the stronger Departments, but to furnish substantial aid to the weaker ones, which plan, if continued, will add much strength to the order itself, as it has already been the means of getting new members, bringing a better acquaintance and understanding of the membership, and above all much discussion of ideas, and the actual accomplishment of an organization of these eleven Departments in the Central Region working in harmony, grasping the better ideas and building on them, and at the same time rejecting the unworkable.

 In the entire year I have worked with the idea of not only accomplishing something, but to accomplish something of a permanent nature something that could be builded on in the future.
-Much of this has been accomplished in the Central Region, where a foundation has been laid and quite well established, for the building up not only the stronger Departments, but to furnish substantial aid to the weaker ones, which plan, if continued, will add much strength to the order itself, as it has already been the means of getting new members, bringing a better acquaintance and understanding of the membership, and above all much discussion of ideas, and the actual accomplishment of an organization of these eleven Departments in the Central Region working in harmony, grasping the better ideas and building on them, and at the same time rejecting the unworkable.
+Much of this has been accomplished in the Central Region, where a foundation has been laid and quite well established, for the building up not only